 Initiatives by the government

-In order to encourage cashless transactions and to protect the interest of people using digital modes of payment the Indian government has announced multiple schemes that will spur the movement of digital payments in the country.
-Some of the many initiatives are as follows:
+In order to encourage cashless transactions and to protect the interest of people using digital modes of payment

 The digital literacy and awareness in the rural areas is extremely low.
-To educate millions of citizens about digital payments, Union IT Minister, Ravishankar Prasad has recently launched a 24-hour TV channel named ‘DigiShala’
+To educate millions of citizens about digital payments, Union IT Minister, Ravishankar Prasad has recently launched a 24-hour TV channel named ‘DigiShala’.

 According to Mr. Ravishankar Prasad, the channel will encourage people for digital payments in their everyday life.
 The channel will be broadcasting shows targeted at the rural and suburban masses, educating them about various methods of digital payment.